-These four underpasses are critical connections to First Street, NE (NoMa’s “Main Street”) and Second Street, NE, for the more than 18,000 residents and 40,000 workers in NoMa.
+These four underpasses are critical connections between First Street NE — NoMa’s “Main Street” — and 2nd Street NE for the more than 44,000 residents and 54,000 workers in and around NoMa.
 They provide access to area attractions including Gallaudet University, Red Bear Brewing, the burgeoning Union Market area, REI, NPR, Wunder Garten, and the bustling H Street NE corridor, as well as new residential buildings on both sides of the tracks.

 The underpasses present special challenges given existing conditions and the variety of stakeholder interests.
-Underpass stakeholders include Amtrak, WMATA, DDOT, and other District agencies, and NoMa community members.
-The NoMa Parks Foundation has worked closely with each of these stakeholders throughout this process to ensure that all of their engineering, mobility and safety concerns are addressed.
+Underpass stakeholders include Amtrak, WMATA, DDOT, and other District agencies, as well as NoMa community members.
+The NoMa Parks Foundation has worked closely with each of these stakeholders throughout this process to ensure that all of their engineering, mobility, and safety concerns are addressed.

 In April 2014, the NoMa Parks Foundation launched the design competition.
-248 teams from 14 countries entered the competition by providing their qualifications to produce and implement underpass improvements.
-49 teams were deemed qualified by the NoMa Underpass Jury and received a Request for Proposals for specific design concepts.
-Next, 10 finalists received honoraria enabling them to further develop their design concepts for presentation to the community.
+In all, 248 teams from 14 countries entered the competition by providing their qualifications to produce and implement underpass improvements: 49 teams were deemed qualified by the NoMa Underpass Jury and received a Request for Proposals for specific design concepts; 10 finalists received honoraria enabling them to further develop their design concepts for presentation to the community.

 On October 16, 2014, all of the final design concepts were presented to the community for input on aesthetic concepts and functionality.
-Survey forms were available at the October 16, 2014 community meeting for the public to provide comments and ask questions about the submissions.
+Survey forms were available at the October 16, 2014, community meeting for the public to provide comments and ask questions about the submissions.
 Several of the finalists attended the meeting and responded to questions.
 Additionally, the NoMa Parks Foundation established a special website that presented the finalists to the community and collected input on which design schemes were preferred.
 Together, more than 370 public responses were received and considered.
-Extracts from submissions (each of which total more than 30 pages) that met budget, design and construction requirements can be found below: